aws-samples/aws-modern-application-workshop/module-1/README.md

 ### Define the Website root directory

 Ensure the webAppRoot variable points to the `aws-modern-application-workshop/module-1/web` directory.
-In the `static-website-stack.ts` file, we want to import the `path` module, which we will use to resolve the path to our website folder:
+In the `web-application-stack.ts` file, we want to import the `path` module, which we will use to resolve the path to our website folder:

 ```typescript
 import path = require('path');